 Thinking of taking a Koh Tao snorkeling tour while you are on this paradise island?
 Find out absolutely everything you need to know such as what company to book, prices, where you will visit, and what to expect!

-While you are spending some time on the beautiful island of Koh Tao you will see all the travel agencies offering various snorkeling tours.
-This is one of the more popular things to do in Koh Tao.
-Though be aware it is definitely more on the family-friendly activity side than backpacker adventurous side.
+While you are on the beautiful island of Koh Tao you will see all the travel agencies offering various snorkeling tours.
+This is one of the more popular things to do here.
+Though be aware it is definitely more on the family-friendly activity side than the backpacker adventurous side.

 This is due to the majority of travelers in Thailand who make their way to Koh Tao generally do so to get PADI certified.
-Koh Tao is both an underwater paradise and one of the cheapest places in the world to become qualified.
+Koh Tao is both an underwater paradise and one of the cheapest places in the world to become qualified, bonus.
 As a result, the majority of backpackers will come here to go diving rather than snorkeling.
+Though if you have limited funds as I did, you may find a snorkeling tour in Koh Tao being your only option.

 As much as I would love to become PADI certified someday, that day has not come yet.
 In the meantime, I will continue partaking in various snorkeling tours around the world.
-Awkwardly floating on the surface and diving down a few meters.
+Awkwardly floating on the surface and diving down a few meters before quickly swimming back up to catch my breath.

-Nevertheless, I will let you know the good, bad, and ugly of the Koh Tao snorkeling tours.
+Nevertheless, I will let you know the good, bad, and ugly of taking a Koh Tao snorkeling tour.
 Unfortunately, it wasn’t all picturesque waters and a stress-free day.
 It actually started off pretty good, but unfortunately didn’t end so great.

 So, let get into all the important information about taking a snorkeling tour in Koh Tao.
 From the different companies, prices, stops you will visit, what to expect, and more.
 So let’s get into it so you can decide whether to add this to your backpacking Koh Tao itinerary!